FokkeB/subset36/README.md

 - -f, --format_output: output format for the shaped telegram: 'hex' or 'base64' (default).
 - -e, --show_error_codes: shows the meaning of the error codes that can be generated when checking / shaping telegrams.
 - -E, --error_only: output only the telegrams in which an error was found (-e gives the error codes).
+- -a, --calc_all: calculate all valid combinations of scrambling bits (SB) and extra shaping bits (ESB) for each telegram in the input.
+The output will contain the SB and ESB in two extra columns, as well as the 9th and 10th 11-bit word of each telegram.

 For example:

     balise_codec.exe -i dummy_input.csv -o dummy_output.csv -f hex -v1